Power, root-power, and field quantities

 A power quantity is a power or a quantity directly proportional to power, e.g., energy density, acoustic intensity, and luminous intensity.
 Energy quantities may also be labelled as power quantities in this context.

 A root-power quantity is a quantity such as voltage, current, sound pressure, electric field strength, speed, or charge density, the square of which, in linear systems, is proportional to power.
 The term root-power quantity refers to the square root that relates these quantities to power.
 The term was introduced in ISO 80000-1; it replaces and deprecates the term field quantity.

 Implications

 It is essential to know which category a measurement belongs to when using decibels (dB) for comparing the levels of such quantities.
 A change of one bel in the level corresponds to a 10× change in power, so when comparing power quantities x and y, the difference is defined to be 10×log10(y/x) decibel.
 With root-power quantities, however the difference is defined as 20×log10(y/x) dB.

-In the analysis of signals and systems using sinusoids, field quantities and root-power quantities may be complex-valued.
+In the analysis of signals and systems using sinusoids, field quantities and root-power quantities may be complex-valued, as in the propagation constant.